2 Plus 2 Honor Scholarship

 Awarding Process and Criteria

 Students that apply from each qualifying campus will be ranked in GPA order.
-The individual(s) with the highest GPA will be offered scholarships until the school’s determined number of scholarships has been exhausted.
+The individual(s) with the highest GPA (calculated out to the hundredth) will be offered scholarships until the school’s determined number of scholarships has been exhausted.
 (See table below)

 - In the event of ties, the student(s) with the greatest financial need will be awarded the scholarship(s), where need is defined as the lowest Expected Family Contribution as determined by the Free Application for Federal Student Aid (FAFSA).
 This information will be based on the student’s FAFSA the year the student graduates with his or her associate degree.
 If the student does not file a FAFSA, the student will be deemed to have no financial need.